jenkinsci/pipeline-global-lib-nexus-plugin/README.md

 * Decide if you want to load it implicitly or not
 ![Administration UI](doc/NexusRetrievalSettings.png)
 * Provide the artifact details used to retrieve the shared libraries in the following format: `<groupId>:<artifactId>:<version>:<packaging>:<optional classifier>`.
   In the example the following shared library is used: `com.roylenferink:jenkins-shared-library:${library.jenkins-lib.version}:zip:lib`.
+* Provide a location to an available Maven installation.
+If `MAVEN_HOME` is not specified, the first-found Maven installation will be used.
+If Maven cannot be found the job will fail.
+  In the example the following Maven location is used `/tools/apache-maven-3.6.2`.

 The artifact details are version-dynamic, it follows the Jenkins standard annotation `${library.<library_name>.version}` that is afterwards replaced either by the default version provided by the admin, or the version specified by the user Jenkinsfile in the @Library annotation.